Whoops! That’s not what I wanted to do there!

-If you liked what you did, you can Redo the action by hitting Shift + Control + Z (Shift + Command + Z).
-If you want to go back and forth (undoing and redoing the last action) you can use Alt + Control + Z (Option + Command + Z).
+If you liked what you did, you can Redo the action by hitting Shift + Ctrl + Z (Shift + Command + Z).
+If you want to go back and forth (undoing and redoing the last action) you can use Alt + Ctrl + Z (Option + Command + Z).
 This is helpful when I can’t make up my mind (which happens a lot, lol).

 But this method of undoing has its limitations – the main one being you can only go back one step at a time.
 So here are some other methods for how to undo in Photoshop.